oppia/oppia-web-developer-docs/End-to-End-Tests.md

 There are certain types of input that are used so commonly throughout Oppia that they are defined in `core/templates/forms/` and reused across many pages.
 There are corresponding protractor functions to manipulate the forms, and these functions are located in `core/tests/protractor_utils/forms.js`.

-There are more specialised input types in `extensions/objects` which you can also make use of (generally in interactions).
+There are more specialized input types in `extensions/objects` which you can also make use of (generally in interactions).

 To get a form or object editor, you can use the `getEditor` function in `forms.js`.
 It accepts the name of the form or object as an argument, and it searches first in `forms.js` and then in `extensions/objects/protractor.js` for a function of the same name.
 For example, suppose we want to set the value of a real number field.
 We can use `getEditor` like this: